EvelynGriffith/creative-theme-jekyll-new/index.md

     #background_style: bg-dark
     projects:
       - title: Project 1
-        text: This is a very short project description.
+        text: This project is made out of different kinds of paper and was all crafted by hand and glued to a canvas.
+The different flowers are not oragami but are seperate shapes cut and glued back together.
+The art gives a beautiful 3-D pop out effect.
         # the images are located in:
         # img/portfolio/fullsize
         # img/portfolio/thumbnails
         icon: paperflowers.JPG
         url: '#'
       - title: Project 2
         text: This project was done by Lillian in her freshman year of high school.
 The leaves of the tree are actually clay peices shaped into small coils of different sizes.
+All of the clay peices were made by hand.
         icon: ClayTree.png
         url: '#'
       - title: Project 3